 Effective June 30, 2013, the Company de-designated certain interest rate swap agreements as cash flow hedges under ASC Topic 815.
-There is a net unrealized loss of \$5,468 remaining in AOCI on the Company's consolidated balance sheet as of June 30, 2014 which represents the activity related to these interest rate swap agreements while they were previously designated as cash flow hedges, and this amount will be recognized in the Company's net income as a portion of "interest expense" over the remaining contractual life of the agreements.
+The net unrealized loss in AOCI of \$7,077 remaining on the Company's consolidated balance sheet as of March 31, 2014 is related to these interest rate swap agreements.
+The amount remaining in AOCI will be recognized in the Company's net income as a portion of "interest expense" over the remaining contractual life of the agreements.
 All forecasted transactions associated with interest rate swap agreements previously designated as cash flow hedges are expected to occur.
 No amounts have been reclassified to net income in any period in connection with forecasted transactions that are no longer considered probable of occurring.
-The Company estimates the portion of existing net unrealized loss on discontinued cash flow hedges expected to be reclassified to net income within the next 12 months is \$4,756.
-The Company reclassified \$1,608 and \$3,896 from AOCI to net loss for the three and six months ended June 30, 2014 related to amortization of the net unrealized loss remaining in AOCI at the time the Company discontinued its cash flow hedge accounting.
-For the three and six months June 30, 2013, the Company reclassified \$4,693 and \$8,796 from AOCI to net income related to recognition of interest expense from cash flow hedging transactions.
+The Company estimates the portion of existing net unrealized loss on discontinued cash flow hedges expected to be reclassified to net income within the next 12 months is \$5,525.
+The Company reclassified \$2,288 from AOCI to net income for the three months ended March 31, 2014 related to amortization of the net unrealized loss remaining in AOCI at the time the Company discontinued its cash flow hedge accounting.
+For the three months ended March 31, 2013, the Company reclassified \$4,103 from AOCI to net income related to recognition of interest expense from cash flow hedging transactions.

 Many of the Company's interest rate swaps were entered into under bilateral agreements which contain various covenants related to the Company's credit risk.
 Specifically, if the Company defaults on any of its indebtedness, including those circumstances whereby repayment of the indebtedness has not yet been accelerated by the lender, or is declared in default of any of its covenants with any counterparty, then the Company could also be declared in default under the bilateral agreement.
 Additionally, these agreements allow those counterparties to require settlement of its outstanding derivative transactions if the Company fails to earn GAAP net income excluding derivative gains and losses greater than one dollar as measured on a rolling two quarter basis.
 These interest rate agreements also contain provisions whereby, if the Company fails to maintain a minimum net amount of shareholders' equity, then the Company may be declared in default on its derivative obligations.
-The Company was in compliance with all covenants under bilateral agreements on June 30, 2014.
+The Company was in compliance with all covenants under bilateral agreements on March 31, 2014.